Ice Age in the Albula Valley.

 One-way Traffic on the Skateline

 The club has its own local hostelry in Surava.
 Alongside a restaurant, the complex includes changing facilities and equipment hire.
-Once skaters are fully kitted out, a shuttle bus awaits to whisk them to the start in just seven minutes, What then follows are 30 minutes of pure ice-skating enjoyment in the holiday region of Savognin Bivio Albula.
+Once skaters are fully kitted out, a shuttle bus awaits to whisk them to the start in just seven minutes, What then follows are 30 minutes of pure ice-skating enjoyment in the holiday region of Val Surses Savognin Bivio.

 Show all 3 images